 WARNING: Riding your bike when any component's useful life is surpassed can cause that component to fail, resulting in loss of control, serious injury, or death.
 Pay attention to signs of wear such as cracks, scratches, component colour change, and operational changes that could indicate a component needs replacing.
-Before each ride, check your bike using the "Safety checklists" on page 20.
-Perform regular maintenance according to "Recommended service intervals" below.
+Before each ride, check your bike using the "Safety checklists" on the previous page.
+Perform regular maintenance according to "Recommended service intervals" on the next page.
 If you're not sure you have the experience, skills, and tools to perform safety checks and regular maintenance, consult a local certified, reputable bike mechanic for help.